-We assessed the accounting policy for revenue recognition for compliance with IFRSs and performed testing to check that income had been accounted for in accordance with the stated accounting policy.
-For a sample of fixed interest securities, we traced the rates of interest to independent sources and recalculated the interest income due from the investments.
-No exceptions were noted as part of these procedures.
+We assessed the accounting policy for income recognition for compliance with accounting standards and performed testing to check that income had been accounted for in accordance with the stated accounting policy.

+For a sample of fixed and floating interest securities, we traced the rates of interest to independent sources and recalculated the interest income due from the investments.